mp3il/bluesnap-ios/README.md

 ### submitCcDetails
 This function is relevant if you're collecting the user's card data using your own input fields.
-When called, `submitCcDetails` submits the user's card data to BlueSnap's servers, where it will be associated with your token.
+When called, `submitCcDetails` submits the user's card data to BlueSnap, where it will be associated with your token.
 > **Note**: Do not send raw credit card data to your server.
 Use this function from the client-side to submit sensitive data directly to BlueSnap.

 Signature: